Post Doc – Research Associate

-My research focuses on the development of a multi-source electron beam scanning system for use in high-speed computed tomography and metal additive manufacturing techniques for biomedical applications in Dr. Kevin Eliceiri’s Medical Engineering group at the Morgridge Institute for Research.
+My research focuses on the development of a multi-source electron beam scanning system for use in high-speed computed tomography and metal additive manufacturing techniques for biomedical applications in Dr. Kevin Eliceiri’s Biomedical Imaging group at the Morgridge Institute for Research.

 PhD Medical Physics, 2017, University of Wisconsin-Madison